On Arrangements of Pseudohyperplanes: Introduction

-On the other hand the oriented matroids are intimately connected with hyperplane arrangements.
-Oriented matroids not only provide a combinatorial structure that combines the above mentioned posets but they also supply rich techniques to study arrangements.
-The strata of a hyperplane arrangement satisfy the covector axioms of an oriented matroid.
+Oriented matroids are intimately connected with central hyperplane arrangements (i.e., all hyperplanes are passing through the origin).
+This combinatorial structure not only combines the above mentioned posets but also supplies rich techniques to study various aspects of arrangements.
+The strata of a central hyperplane arrangement satisfy the covector axioms of an oriented matroid.
 The oriented matroids which correspond to faces of a hyperplane arrangement are known as the \emph{realizable oriented matroids}.
-There are oriented matroids that do not correspond to hyperplane arrangements (e.g. non-Pappus configuration).
+There are oriented matroids that do not correspond to hyperplane arrangements (e.g., non-Pappus configuration, see Example \ref{ex1s1c5}).
 Hence for a long time an important question in this field was to come up with the right topological model for oriented matroids.
 This was settled by Folkman and Lawrence in \cite{fl78}.
-The \emph{Folkman-Lawrence Topological Representation Theorem} states that oriented matroids are completely realizable in terms of geometric topology: they may not correspond to real hyperplane arrangements, but they correspond to certain collections of topological spheres and balls (i.e. \emph{arrangements of pseudo-hemispheres}).
-These pseudo arrangements not only create oriented matroids in the same way that $\R^l$ and collections of half spaces create an obvious combinatorial structure but there is a one-to-one correspondence between such arrangements and the oriented matroids.
-In his thesis Mandel \cite{mandel82} introduced ``\emph{sphere systems}" that simplified some aspects of the pseudo-hemisphere arrangements and also proved the stronger piecewise linear version of the representation theorem.
+The \emph{Folkman-Lawrence Topological Representation Theorem} states that in general oriented matroids correspond to certain collections of finitely many topological spheres and balls (i.e. \emph{arrangements of pseudo-hemispheres}).
+These so-called pseudo-arrangements not only describe oriented matroids in the same way that $\R^l$ and collections of half spaces describe an obvious combinatorial structure but there is a one-to-one correspondence between such arrangements and the oriented matroids.
+In his thesis Mandel \cite{mandel82} introduced \emph{sphere systems} that simplified some aspects of the pseudo-hemisphere arrangements and also proved the piecewise-linear version of the representation theorem.

 In his thesis Ziegler \cite[Section 5.5]{zieg87} extended the definition of the Salvetti complex to arbitrary oriented matroids.
 To every oriented matroid one can associate a simplicial complex and in case of a realizable oriented matroid this complex has the homotopy type of the space $M(\A)$.
 In their paper Gel'fand and Rybnikov \cite{gr89} studied the Salvetti complex for arbitrary oriented matroids and showed that the cohomology ring of this complex is isomorphic to the Orlik-Solomon algebra of the associated lattice of flats (see also \cite{bz92}).
 This result not only extends the classical theorem of Brieskorn and Orlik-Solomon but also gives a completely combinatorial proof.